Radio Free Europe (song): Lyrics

+In 2024, Mills mentioned Stipe's "straight off the boat" note, stating: "That's jazz.
+Where the hell did he get that from?
+It's not in the chord, and it's a really tough note to sing, but he hits it.
+He was astonishing me, even then."

 The San Francisco-based band Game Theory, whose albums were also produced by Mitch Easter, began in 1985 to cover the song in their shows, with lyrics sung clearly by Scott Miller.
 According to drummer Gil Ray, "Either Buck or Stipe told Scott Miller in our band the real words to 'Radio Free Europe' and every now and then we'd do it as a cover because Scott knew the words.
 It was a big deal to know the words to any of their songs."
 Miller's first live performance of the song, in September 1985, appears as a bonus track on the 2014 CD reissue of Game Theory's Dead Center.